Other / mixed grade configuration · Bethel, AK

 What is the racial and ethnic makeup of Mikelnguut Elitnaurviat?

-The largest demographic group at Mikelnguut Elitnaurviat is American Indian / Alaska Native at 83.9%.
-The school serves a diverse student body in Bethel, AK.
+The largest demographic group at Mikelnguut Elitnaurviat is American Indian / Alaska Native at 83.9% of enrollment, in Bethel, AK.

 What is the Resource Investment Index for Mikelnguut Elitnaurviat?